-Cole & Son has long been one of my favorite wallpaper lines so I was delighted to see their booth at Maison et Objet.
+Cole and Son has long been one of my favorite wallpaper lines so I was delighted to see their booth at Maison et Objet.
 And they did not disappoint with the debut of their fabulous new Fornasetti II wallpaper collection.
-With opportunities for wide ranging creative applications, the tradition of craftsmanship, innovation and collaboration at Cole & Son is well represented by this new group of fifteen fantastical designs.
+With opportunities for wide ranging creative applications, the tradition of craftsmanship, innovation and collaboration at Cole and Son is well represented by this new group of fifteen fantastical designs.

 Coinciding with the 100th anniversary of the birth of Piero Fornasetti, the collection is overseen by son Barnaba who now heads the company, continuing his father’s legacy.
 You may have seen his Milan home, featured recently in ELLE DECOR.

 Keeping with the Fornasetti tradition of complicated artisanry, the collection is not only creative in its designs but also in how the rolls are engineered.
 Some are vertical rolls offered as a set.
 Rolls A and B match up and must be purchased together but then the third roll is a half drop and can be installed at any height, allowing for a wide variety of compositions.

 There are, in addition, horizontal wide width friezes, borders, digital panels and double width papers that can be mixed and matched for an infinite number of combinations.
 Above, for example is the tromp l’oeil pattern Nicchie shown with the charming Pennini border at top, also below, which looks striking even on its own.

 Above, the illustrative Macchine Volanti coordinates with the Balaustra horizontal frieze, another tromp l’oeil design depicting a marble balustrade that effectively frames the bottom segment of the wall.

 The architectonic Procuratie e Scimmie, above, is available with or without the visiting monkeys.
 Named after the building facades of St. Marks Square in Venice, it lends itself to so many imaginative utilizations, such as the creative one below.